 Here are the main differences between discounted and undiscounted cash flows:

-In the end, the difference between discounted and undiscounted cash flows depend on the use of nominal or discounted cash flows.
+In the end, the difference between discounted and undiscounted cash flows depends on the use of nominal or discounted cash flows.

 As we can see, the resulting NPV of a project can be remarkably different when using discounted and undiscounted cash flows.

-Because of this, the use of undiscounted cash flow is considered to be a risky approach for assessing the feasibility of an investment decision.
+Because of this, the use of undiscounted cash flow is considered to be a risky approach to assessing the feasibility of an investment decision.